 - Credit and debit card fraud — When someone gets control of your credit card or debit card and begins to make fraudulent charges – or withdraw your money.

 - The Grandparent Scam — The grandparent scam involves a criminal calling you by phone and claiming to be your grandchild.
 He or she will then ask for money to help them out in an emergency – a car accident or a problem in a foreign country.
-They’ll ask you to send money through a money transfer service – urgently and with little time to think twice.
+They’ll ask you to send money through a money transfer service or to have the cash ready for a courier to pick up – urgently and with little time to think twice.
 They’ll probably tell you not to tell their parents.